spree/spree-guides/content/integration/messages/endpoint_specific_messages.md

 #### Poll Orders

-This message is used for you to poll the Amazon API, retrieve any new orders you have for your seller account, and import them into your Spree store.
+This message is used for you to poll the Amazon API, retrieve any new orders you have for your seller account, and import them into your Spree Commerce storefront.

 ```json
 {